Table of Contents

 The iRobot Roomba i7 was released at the end of 2018.
 It is one the most expensive robot vacuum on the market and one of the most powerful robot vacuum from iRobot.
 This model is very similar to the Roomba 980 but has a few innovations such as advanced brushless rollers, a quieter motor, improved navigation technology iAdapt 3.0, selected room cleaning, washable dustbin, etc.

-There is also a more expensive option, the Roomba i7+; it comes with a self-emptying dock station that automatically empties the robot’s bin each time it docks or whenever its container is full and is designed to hold 30 robot bins of dirt and debris so you can forget about vacuuming for weeks at a time.
+The Roomba i7+ comes with a self-emptying dock station that automatically empties the robot’s bin each time it docks or whenever its container is full and is designed to hold 30 robot bins of dirt and debris so you can forget about vacuuming for weeks at a time.
 Alternatively, you can buy the self-emptying dock separately later.
+Other than the included auto-emptying bin, there is no difference between the two.

 Keep the Roomba i7+ out of certain areas by using the new «Keep Out Zones» feature